 Erasmus+ provides students of higher education institutions a possibility to acquire international experience and knowledge carrying out a traineeship period in an enterprise or a higher education institution in Europe.

 Erasmus+ traineeship mobility is available for all RTU students from all specializations and levels of higher education and recent graduates up to one year after graduation if the student had applied for the scholarship contest while having student status at RTU.
 To apply for Erasmus+ scholarship, a student has to be registered at least as a 3rd semester student at the Bachelor level or 2nd semester student at the Master level.
-The student must have adequate grades (weighted average grade cannot be lower than 6.0), good knowledge of English, German or another language of the EU Member States, and a well-defined objective for participating in a mobility.
+The student cannot have academic debts, must have adequate grades (weighted average grade cannot be lower than 6.25), good knowledge of English, German or another language of the EU Member States, and a well-defined objective for participating in a mobility.

 In case student applies for the Erasmus+ mobility within the same level, the Erasmus or Erasmus+ scholarship has been received before, note that the maximum period of Erasmus+ mobility is 12 months; minimum traineeship period – 2 interrupted months.